dustinpfister/blog_posts/_posts/threejs-basic-material.md

 For this section I will be looking at a few basic examples that make use of the mesh basic material as a way to skin the geometry of a mesh object.
 One of the major problems with the Mesh basic material is that one will end up with a solid mass of color for any geometry unless one makes use of some option to address that.
 Making use of a light source is out of the question as the basic material does not support that.
 There is making use of a texture but that is something that I will like to leave to a more advanced section in this post.
 So here I will be starting out with just a few basic getting started examples, and then maybe some options that address this issue of having a solid mass of color that does not involve a texture.

-### 1.1 - Basic examples of the Mesh Basic Material
+### 1.1 - The Basic Material is the default material

 The Basic material is the default material used for a mesh object.
 So if I create a mesh object by calling the THREE.Mesh [constructor function](/2019/02/27/js-javascript-constructor/) and just give a geometry by way of the first argument, but give no material as the second argument the result will be that the mesh will use the basic material.
 This can be confirmed by doing just that creating a mesh with a geometry and no material, and then checking the type property of the materials property of the mesh object.